Color - Token Type

 color

-After you've created Color Tokens, they can be referenced in these compatible Token Types:
+After you've created Color Tokens, they can be referenced in another Color Token and composite Tokens with a color property defined:

 Like all tokens in the plugin, you can Create a Color Token by opening its Create New Token form and defining the Token Name and Value.